Grow Good Citizens!

 DemocracyReady NY Coalition

-Inquiring Minds is a founding partner in DemocracyReady NY which is the coalition that is holding New York State accountable for teaching civic engagement in our K-12 schools, preparing all children to be active participants in our democracy.
+Inquiring Minds is a founding partner in DemocracyReady NY the statewide coalition holding the State accountable for providing civic engagement in our K-12 schools, preparing all children to be active participants in our democracy.
 The coalition is hosted by Teachers College (Columbia University )which is the convener.
 Here are two articles that show the recent efforts to provide civic engagement to all.
-Michael Rebell is the lead in our coalition is quoted in both.
+Michael Rebell, the lead in our coalition, is quoted in both.

 NY Times (11/28/18): Are Civics Lessons a Constitutional Right?
 These Students Are Suing for Them

 The Atlantic (11/28/18): The Lawsuit That's Claiming a Constitutional Right to Education

 DK Holland visited with Mara Krechevsky at Harvard's Project Zero.
 We spoke about the need to engage children in civic life in elementary school and how Learning Walls help.
 Dr. Krechevsky is a researcher focused on making learning visible which is a major component of our work as well.
 Check out Project Zero.

 Our event at Civic Hall: A great start to a new dialog!
 On to Part 2!
 Stay tuned!